marcosgz/lepus/README.md

 # Lepus

-Lepus is a simple and lightweight Ruby library to help you to consume and produce messages to [RabbitMQ](https://www.rabbitmq.com/) using the [Bunny](https://github.com/ruby-amqp/bunny) gem.
+Lepus is a lightweight but powerful Ruby library to help you to consume and produce messages to [RabbitMQ](https://www.rabbitmq.com/) using the [Bunny](https://github.com/ruby-amqp/bunny) gem.
 It's similar to the Sidekiq, Faktory, ActiveJob, SolidQueue, and other libraries, but using RabbitMQ as the message broker.

 ## Installation